 What are you telling yourself about yourself?
 It may be what keeps you from reaching your goals for the New Year.
-Here’s what you need to know about how to make a New Year’s resolution that works.
+Here's a great way to make a New Year's resolution that you can keep.

 It's New Years time!
 Pop the bubbly, make my favorite Slow Cooker Mojo Pulled Pork, drop the ball, and kiss someone you love.
 (Imagine me throwing confetti as I say all this.)

 Once you wake up on January 1st, and clean up that confetti, you might become one of the 45% of Americans who make a new year resolution.
 Anyone?

 I think it's partly human nature that calls us to evaluate our life at the turn of a new year.
 In our fast paced lives, how often do you really pause and evaluate your lifestyle?

 I do like the fact that new years resolutions happen.
 If it weren't for this time of year, many people would NEVER evaluate their life!
 Evaluation and honesty about your situation have a positive impact on achieving new goals regarding things like mental health, physical activity, learning a new skill, or even professional development.
 So I'm not here to bash New Year's resolutions.
 Nope.